If you’ve found your way here, chances are good that you’ve at least put some thought into retiring in Bend.

 You’ll definitely want to figure that into your overall financial picture.
 Yes, all is not majestic mountain views and strolls along the Deschutes River for Central Oregon retirees.

 Still, you probably don’t want to retire in Bend because it’s the cheapest place around.
-You’re coming because the quality of life is worth the cost of living in Oregon, whether in Bend or elsewhere.
+You’re coming because the quality of life is worth the cost of living in Bend.
 But with that established, let’s dig a bit deeper into what to expect from Bend’s housing market.

 What Retirees Need to Know about Bend’s Neighborhoods